michaelhajjar/k8s-presentations/README.md

-# k8s-presentations
+# About
-My kubernetes presentations
+This repository contains my Kubernetes presentations that I have created for some events.